Kae Miller: Early life and education

 In December 1937, Hursthouse and her sister Mary travelled abroad from Australia to the south of France.
 From France, they journeyed on to Italy and arrived in London the following spring.
 There they visited their brother, William, who was working at Imperial Airways, and enjoyed the hospitality of an aunt.
 The sisters left England to spend the summer in Germany with plans to return to New Zealand on 3 December 1938.
 They were later joined by a cousin and a German-Jewish friend, Alice Krebs, and went to the Ore Mountains on the Czech border.
 Krebs, who became influential in Hursthouse's life, was a vegetarian and an advocate of foraging for natural foods, a skill she taught the group.
 Hursthouse remained in Germany when Mary returned to New Zealand.
 She travelled to Pomerania and stayed with Reinhold von Thadden, chair of the World Student Christian Federation and an adherent of the Confessing Church.
-Von Thadden opposed the Nazi regime, and stepped down from his post when the German state attempted to restrict membership of the organization to Aryans.
+Von Thadden opposed the Nazi regime, and stepped down from his post when the German state attempted to restrict membership of the organisation to Aryans.